open-telemetry/oteps/text/0148-sampling-probability.md

 Logically spaking, this processor will observe the span's duration its adjusted count number of times for every span it receives, at the end time of the span.

-This is a core use-case for probability sampling.

 #### Sample span rate limiting